raisariddhi/enigma-machine/README.md

 ### Encryption

-Message: COMPUTER
+Message: COMPUTER <br />
-Rotors: 66
+Rotors: 66 <br />
-Rotations: 0
+Rotations: 0 <br />

 Encrypted message: MWHKCAZB

 ### Decryption

-Message: MWHKCAZB
+Message: MWHKCAZB <br />
-Rotors: 66
+Rotors: 66 <br />
-Rotations: 0
+Rotations: 0 <br />

 Decrypted message: COMPUTER

 ### Test Example

-Enter the message to be encrypted or decrypted: COMPUTER SCIENCE Which rotors will be used to encrypt the message: 24 Enter the number of rotations to apply to the encryption rotors: 5 The encrypted message is: NCLJMABF XNZBTNB
+Enter the message to be encrypted or decrypted: COMPUTER SCIENCE <br />
+Which rotors will be used to encrypt the message: 24 <br />
+Enter the number of rotations to apply to the encryption rotors: 5 <br />
+The encrypted message is: NCLJMABF XNZBTNB <br />
-The decrypted message is: COMPUTER SCIENCE
+The decrypted message is: COMPUTER SCIENCE <br />